 Our Color and Black & White film targets are printed using high-precision LVT Technology.
 These transmissive targets require a lightbox in order to be used properly.

 Black and White film is over twice the resolution of our inkjet targets, and can optionally include a color patch for color measurements.
 The size of the film is 12” x 20” or 16” x 20” (with ½” on each side as unprintable area).
 The minimum target size on this media is roughly 2” x 3”.
 We can print multiple targets on a single sheet of film depending on the size and resolution requirements to help make this option more cost-effective.

 This media is suited for customers testing in a small area with low to medium resolution cameras.

-Our High-Precision Color film is printed on 8” x 10” film with a maximum printed area of 9.25” x 7.75”.
+Our high-precision color film targets are printed on 8” x 10” film with a maximum printed area of 9.25” x 7.75”.
 The minimum target size on this media is approximately 0.5” x 1”.
 As with the Black and White film, we can print multiple targets to a single sheet of film to make this a more cost-effective option.

 Chrome on Glass Photomask

-Chrome Photomasks are by far the absolute sharpest option we have available for resolution testing, though it is also our most expensive option.
+Chrome Photomasks are our sharpest option for resolution testing.
 We use a lithographic photomasking process to print chrome directly onto glass.
 This process is single tone, so there is no gray-scale or tonal variance.

-Chrome on Glass offers superior resolution at the cost of color and tonal measurements.
-Using chrome on glass, we can make targets as small as 2mm x 3mm for measuring devices such as endoscopes or microscopy equipment.
+Chrome on Glass offers superior resolution when color and tonal measurements are not needed.
+We can make targets as small as 2mm x 3mm for measuring devices such as endoscopes or microscopy equipment.
 When printing to glass, the chrome has an optical density of 1, which gives a contrast ratio of approximately 10:1, suitable for resolution measurement.